 How scrap metal recycling impacts local communities

-The Schnitzer Steel facility in West Oakland has a long history of poisoning the neighborhood.
+The Radius Recycling (formerly Schnitzer Steel) facility in West Oakland has a long history of poisoning the neighborhood.

 Impacts of the Aug.
 9 fire

-On August 9, 2023, Schnitzer Steel (aka Radius Recycling) was host to yet another fire at their 1101 Embarcadero West facility.
+On August 9, 2023, Radius Recycling/Schnitzer Steel was host to yet another fire at their 1101 Embarcadero West facility.
 While the Bay Area Air Quality Management District issued an air quality advisory due to smoke from the fire, WOEIP conducted an online survey to gain a better understanding of how the fire impacted community members’ lived experience.

 87% of respondents found themselves forced to shelter in place or relocate